ymichael14/Supervised-Machine-Learning/README.md

 Create a LogisticRegression model, fit it to the data, and print the model's score.
 Do the same for a RandomForestClassifier.
 You may choose any starting hyperparameters you like.
 Which model performed better?
 How does that compare to your prediction?
 Write down your results and thoughts.

+## Conclusion

+The final results supports the random forest classifier as more accurate and gave a better score when compared the two models.
+The also the random forest performs better with catagorical data and can handle outliers better.